Using the library during the COVID-19 pandemic

 When collecting your printing please be careful to adhere to the advised social distancing guidelines (2 metres) and wipe the printer down after you.
 If there are any problems, please see the IT Helpdesk or email email@example.com.

 In order to scan documents, the Microsoft Lens app can be freely downloaded onto both IOS and Android devices.
 Once downloaded you can take photos of your documents and export them as a PDF, send to email, etc.

 Wellbeing and looking after yourself

 Yoga with Valerie will continue on Fridays at 15:00 on Teams.
+Bite size yoga videos, that can viewed at any time are now available on the Rosemary Murray Library YouTube channel.
 Other wellbeing and craft activities may be offered on an ad-hoc basis, so please keep an eye on our social media channels for more information.

 If you look on the me@3 library page on Teams, you’ll find a wealth of wellbeing activities and walks shared by library staff in Easter Term 2020.

 Keeping up to date with what the College library is doing

 Library staff will be updating all users via our social media channels.
 For the latest library updates, follow the library on Facebook: Rosemary Murray Library Twitter: @rosemurlib Instagram: Rosemary Murray Library Pinterest: rosemurlib.